How to prepare for a tech company job interview

 Whether you're going for a job at a start-up or you have your eyes on role at a big company - you're going to need to spend a decent amount of hours preparing.

 Why?
-Because to the magnitude of competition and the time you can spend with your interviewers (expect 4-8 hours in total).
+Due to the magnitude of competition and the time you can spend with your interviewers (expect 4-8 hours in total).
 The idea that anyone can make it through the process required without preparation is a fallacy.

-As a team we've interviewed at Uber, Google, Amazon, Deliveroo and obviously, Curve - if you do want to get a job at a tech company, here's what you need to know...
+As a team we've interviewed at Uber, Google, Amazon, Deliveroo and obviously, Curve - if you want to get a job at a tech company, here's what you need to know...

 1) Know who you'll be working for